Skoll Awards Overview

 Skoll Awards for Social Entrepreneurship

-The Skoll Foundation presents the Skoll Awards for Social Entrepreneurship each year to a select few social entrepreneurs whose proven innovations have demonstrated impact on some of the world’s most pressing problems.
-The Skoll Award recognizes organizations with the potential to not only be individually successful, but also to catalyze large-scale, system-level change.
+The Skoll Foundation presents the Skoll Awards for Social Entrepreneurship each year to a select group of social entrepreneurs whose proven innovations are disrupting an unjust and unsustainable status quo and have demonstrated impact on solving some of the world’s most pressing problems.
+The Skoll Award recognizes organizations that have the potential to scale their success and also to drive large-scale, systems change.

 - Sustainable Markets

-Skoll provides funding to grantees, along with connection to Skoll’s network of 900-plus social entrepreneurs and other innovators who attend the annual Skoll World Forum on Social Entrepreneurship in Oxford.
-This connection to other social innovators extends year-round through the Skoll World Forum Online.
+In addition to investing in its Awardees, the Skoll Foundation connects them to a robust global network of social entrepreneurs, innovators, and corporate and government leaders who attend the annual Skoll World Forum on Social Entrepreneurship in Oxford and are networked year-round through the Skoll World Forum Online.

-The Skoll Foundation is currently in the process of streamlining our sourcing process for the Skoll Awards for Social Entrepreneurship.
-Our goal is to save organizations’ valuable time, while continuing to identify the most highly aligned social entrepreneurs.
+The Skoll Foundation applies a multi-year sourcing process for the Skoll Awards for Social Entrepreneurship.
+Our goal is to save organizations valuable time and effort, while identifying the most highly-aligned social entrepreneurs.
+To that end, the Skoll Foundation only accepts nominations from our network of partners and does not accept unsolicited nominations.

 Criteria and Eligibility for a Skoll Award

-Please review the Skoll Award criteria closely to determine whether your organization would be eligible and likely to receive the award.
-Thank you in advance for your interest!
+If you have been solicited to refer and/or nominate an Awardee, please review the Skoll Award criteria closely to determine whether the organization would be eligible and likely to receive the Award.

-The selection process for the Skoll Awards for Social Entrepreneurship is competitive, with fewer than 10 Awards given annually.
-Not all organizations that meet the eligibility requirements and align with our criteria receive the Award.
+The selection process for the Skoll Awards for Social Entrepreneurship is extremely competitive, with fewer than 10 Awards given annually.
+Please note that not all organizations that meet the eligibility requirements and align with our criteria receive the Award.

-- Innovation: Organization has an approach that fundamentally disrupts the status quo to solve social and/or environmental problems.
+- Innovation: The organization has an approach that fundamentally disrupts an unsustainable and unjust status quo to solve social and/or environmental problems.

 - Strong leadership team and board